sipmann/sipmann.github.io/content/java-wildfly-docker-ipv6-error.rst

 :linkedin: sipmann
 :lang: en
 :related_posts: reading-files-java-readAllBytes-outofmemory
+:image: images/og/java-wildfly.png
 :status: draft

-On the last days I've been playing with WildFly Swarm and I decided to deploy a simple app with it inside a Docker.
+On the last days I've been playing with `WildFly Swarm<http://wildfly-swarm.io/>` and I decided to deploy a simple app with Docker.
 Should work fine, at least that was what I thought.
 Built a container with the following Dockerfile and instead of a working web app, all that I got was the error `java.net.SocketException: Protocol family unavailable`.

 .. code-block:: Dockerfile